UK Recruitment Agency Visa Sponsorship Rules

 IN THIS SECTION

 UK visa sponsorship rules are notoriously complex and strict.
 If you are considering your options to sponsor workers in the UK, you will need to ensure that your organisation is eligible.
+Likewise, if you are looking to work in the UK under a sponsored visa, you can only take up employment with a licensed employer.

-To sponsor migrant workers in the UK, organisations need to hold an appropriate sponsor licence.
+To be allowed to sponsor migrant workers in the UK, organisations need to hold an appropriate sponsor licence.
 This requires the organisation to be approved by UK Visas and Immigration (UKVI) under the relevant category of worker.
 UKVI is the division of the Home Office not only responsible for issuing work visas, but for approving organisations for sponsor licences under the various different work routes.

 Can recruitment agencies sponsor workers for other companies?